Money movement for a zero-trust world

 There is still no digital way to trust.

 Every year, billions vanish into wire fraud.
 The industry “best practice” is still a phone call.
-WireTrust brings zero-trust controls to high-value wires: authenticated identity, attested intent, and a tamper-resistant record.
+WireTrust brings zero-trust controls to high-value wires: authenticated identity, verified authorship, and a tamper-resistant record.

 The Problem